 Home schooling those two words have gained momentum bearing in mind the current covid climate.
 With that being said it is not a new concept and has been around for decades.
-Homeschooling is educating your child fulltime at home.
+Homeschooling is educating your child full-time at home.
 Whilst it has a myriad of benefits it is not for every child.
-Educational institutions offer a plethora of advantages and disadvantages, with both allowing your children to learn new skills and develop they’re critical thinking abilities.
+Educational institutions have many advantages and disadvantages, allowing your children to learn new skills and develop their critical thinking abilities.

 Homeschooling is generally legal in most countries however It is important to be familiar with the laws of the country you abide in.
 Homeschooling is banned and illegal in some countries whilst some have provisions for it the process and stipulations required can be very difficult making it almost impossible to homeschool.
 However if you are faced with such a situation you can always supplement your children’s education.
 With that being said were they are no restrictions Your local council can assist you home-schooling your children by providing you with the right materials and support.

 Education quality and curriculum

 Making the decision to home-school your children means adhering to the government guidelines on ensuring your children are receiving full time education, from the age of 5-18.
 It is not essential for you to follow the national curriculum, but you want to provide a rounded education as well as possible, to account for them not being in school.
 The council are within their right to make an ‘informal enquiry’ simply to check if the child is receiving a suitable education.
 If they believe you are not providing your child with an adequate form of schooling, they can service a ‘school attendance order’, meaning your child will need to be taught in school.
 This will not apply to all the countries as each has their own laws.